-Macquarie Grammar School has never conformed to the 19th century ideals of single-gender and religious-based, favouring instead a 21st century model that is secular, coeducational, and open to all.
-The booming population in Sydney's CBD and inner suburbs has led to a squeeze on local Schools, leaving frustrated families stuck on long waiting lists, to access independent alternatives.
-Located just by the Queen Victoria Building, on Clarence Street, the School boasts an HSC-focussed curriculum with a strong emphasis on maximising students' ATAR (Australian Tertiary Admission Rank) without the distractions found at many Schools.
+Macquarie Grammar School has always represented a school that instils values of integrity, honesty, trustworthiness, maturity and respect.
+In many ways Macquarie Grammar School stands as a rare example of a non discriminatory Secular, secondary education institution that produces world class learning outcomes for its students and community.
+Located just by the Queen Victoria Building, on Clarence Street, the School boasts an HSCfocussed curriculum with a strong emphasis on maximising students' ATAR (Australian Tertiary Admission Rank) without the distractions found at many Schools.